-The Kimberley Process (KP) is the key international initiative aimed at stemming the global flow of conflict diamonds — rough diamonds that are used to fund armed conflicts.
-It was initiated by several southern African countries to address peace and security concerns, as well as to protect the continent’s many national economies that depend on the diamond industry.
-The KP now includes more than 50 participants involved in producing, processing, importing and exporting rough diamonds.
+The Kimberley Process (KP) is the key international initiative aimed at stemming the global flow of conflict diamonds— rough diamonds that are used to fund armed conflicts.
+It was initiated by several southern African countries to address peace and security concerns and to protect the continent’s many national economies that depend on the diamond industry.
+The KP now includes more than 50 participants involved in producing, processing, importing, and exporting rough diamonds.

 With leadership from Canada, the United Nations launched several initiatives over time to address this issue that led to the creation of the Kimberley Process: